Evaluating Privilege Usage of Agents with Real-World Tools: Method

+As shown in Alg.~\ref{alg:workflow}, the request generator constructs diverse and realistic evaluation scenarios by minimizing intent overlap between requests.
+The process begins by randomly sampling a variable number of MCP servers (Line~4).
+The number of servers is restricted to two to five for benign requests, while injection requests are limited to a maximum of two, as attackers tend to pursue minimal and efficient attack paths.
+Next, the LLM evaluates whether the selected servers can realistically support a coherent request (Lines~5$\sim$6), discarding infeasible combinations to maintain quality.
 Based on the tools provided by the chosen servers, the LLM then generates a concrete request along with its expected tool usage list (Lines~7$\sim$8).
 To enforce intent diversity, Line~9 compares each new request workflow against existing ones that use the same tools, rejecting those with overlapping intents.
 In injection generation mode, an additional rewriting step embeds the malicious intent within a natural and contextually appropriate request, enhancing realism and attack impact (Lines~11$\sim$12).
-Finally, the algorithm returns up to $MAX\_Request$ valid requests.